sbw70/verification-constraints/labs/nuvl-edge/fleet/README.md

 This is the stronger baseline fleet test.

-A correct aggregate count is not sufficient.
+A correct aggregate count is not enough.
 PASS requires the correct decision and reason to remain bound to the correct physical endpoint.

 The required relationship is: